 “Heat energy flow prior to the SCR” = [heat capacity of exhaust gas (Cp)] x [exhaust mass flow (mexhaust)] x (temperature difference between SCR inlet and ambient) /1000.
+If the “temperature difference between SCR inlet and ambient” is a negative value, the manufacturer may use a value of zero for the “temperature difference between SCR inlet and ambient” in lieu of the negative value.

 * * * *